-The Frontity Forum is the best place to ask questions, share your ideas and build new connections.
+The Frontity Community Forum is the best place to ask questions, share your knowledge, and build new connections.

 Building a React front-end for your WordPress website has never been easier.

-Stay up-to-date on new releases and features, tutorials, and community news.
+Stay up-to-date on the latest product updates, resources, and community news.